bobthemighty/codefiend-site/content/blog/refactoring-kata-delivery-service.md

 Phew!
 There's a lot going on here.
 I don't have any real context for understanding this code, except that it sends emails as part of a delivery service, and we want it to send SMS.
 Generally when I'm faced with a refactoring problem, I scan through the code - without reading in depth - looking for obvious clusters of functionality.
 There's enough happening here that I'm going to miss some nuances by reading the code, so I want to start testing my assumptions as quickly as possible.
 In this case, there's a lot of mingling of responsibilities, but we can still pick out some key ideas.

-* We need to find a delivery matching the delivery event and mark it as "arrived"
+* We need to find a delivery matching the delivery event and mark it as "arrived" (lines 9-12)
-* We want to send a feedback email for the arrived delivery
+* We want to send a feedback email for the arrived delivery (16-17)
 * If there is a next delivery, we want to send that recipient a message to let them know the currently estimated delivery time.
+(24-27)
 * There's some stuff I don't really understand about late deliveries and maps

 Refactoring is the process of improving the design of existing code, _guided by tests_.
 If you don't have test coverage for your changes, you're not refactoring, you're just rewriting.
 Before we can start to clean up this code, we need to get it under test.
 Step one is to write tests that describe the current behaviour.
 Once we've got those, we can start to change the code, knowing that we haven't broken the functionality.